 A colorful stack of newspaper ads I saw this week reminded me of the numerous beneficial programs provided to our county by the Rappahannock Lions Club.

 The ads ran in The Rappahannock News for half a year, each one saying “Thank You” at the top, followed by a photo of someone benefiting from a service – a child getting a vision test, people stocking up on apple butter, a senior citizen getting a handicap ramp, a student receiving a scholarship, young musicians performing on stage, folks enjoying chili on a brisk fall afternoon.
-Longtime Lion Jim Blubaugh put the ads together to show the breadth of the Lions’ activities.
-He did not have to stretch to find 13 great examples.
+We put the ads together to show the breadth of the Lions’ activities.
+We did not have to stretch to find 13 great examples.

-Among the many local causes we support are the Boy Scouts and Girl Scouts, the 4H Club, and Camp Fantastic’s Rappahannock County Day in support of children dealing with cancer.
+Among the many local causes we support are the Boy Scouts and Girl Scouts, summer athletics for kids, and Camp Fantastic’s Rappahannock County Day in support of children dealing with cancer.
 We host the BLAND music contest, so important for talented youth.

-We’re here in every season: Fall apple butter sales, organizing parking for the Christmas in Little Washington Parade, springtime scholarships for deserving graduates, and offering our tent to provide shade for the Fourth of July.
+We’re here in every season: organizing parking for the summer Americana concert and at Christmas for the Little Washington Parade, springtime scholarships for deserving graduates going into public service fields (like medicine, teaching, and fire), and offering our tent to provide shade for the Fourth of July.

-We may well be best known for the Sight and Hearing Van that visits all local schools every year, both public and private.
-This service is complemented by the new early-detection technology called PEDIA VISION.
+We may well be best known for the vision and hearing tests that we provide for all local schools every year, both public and private.
+Our new electronic machinery even lets us test toddlers.
 We support education as well, through those college scholarships for deserving students and the Leo Club at our local high school, giving youngsters real insight into our community’s needs.

 We can’t fix everything, but we really try to make as much happen as possible.

 We make it fun and easy for you to support these causes, and we pledge 100 percent of what we raise is returned to the community.
-Our Lions Club Foundation is now a proud participant in our local United Way campaign.
-Generous local contributors pledged to the Lions in May’s Give Local Piedmont online day of giving.
-And we’ve raised more than $1,000 already this year from Amazon shoppers making their purchases through the Shop Like a Lion link, all donated to our vital volunteer fire departments.
+Our Lions Club Foundation is now a proud participant in our Give Local Piedmont campaign, where generous local contributors have helped us in our efforts.
+And we’ve raised more than $14,000 already from Amazon and Walmart shoppers making their purchases through the Shop Like a Lion link, all donated to our vital volunteer fire departments and other worthwhile causes.

-Now we’re gearing up for this fall’s annual apple butter sales – look for us at Quicke Mart – as well as our fun ChiliFest and Raffle fundraiser Oct.
-10 at the Sperryville Volunteer Fire Hall.
-Only 100 of the $150 tickets are sold; contact Lion Secretary Jim Manwaring at 540-987-8433 for tickets and information.
+Now we’re gearing up for this fall’s annual ChiliFest and Raffle fundraiser at the Sperryville Volunteer Fire Hall.
+Only 150 of the $100 tickets are sold.